Corporate Policies - Employee Code of Conduct

 4. Report possible inappropriate activity and breaches

-Employees are expected to raise with Risk & Compliance or People & Culture, any issues concerning a possible breach of law or procedure, irregularity, compliance issue, ethical issue or anything else that could damage the Group’s reputation.
+Employees are expected to raise with Risk & Compliance or People & Communities, any issues concerning a possible breach of law or procedure, irregularity, compliance issue, ethical issue or anything else that could damage the Group’s reputation.

 Employees should refer to the Compliance Incidents Policy for further details.